public-key-cryptography/public-key-editor/README.md

 	Public and private key ciphers used by the software

-	The program uses matrix discrete log ciphers for public key agreement and a hash cipher for private key encryption.
-The public key agreement or secret key is hashed to generate a sequence of random numbers which is used as a one-time pad.
-The ciphertext is computed by adding the one-time pad to the the plaintext, and then the plaintext is recovered by subtracting the one-time pad from the ciphertext.
+	The program uses hypercomplex and hyper-dimensional ciphers for public key agreement and a hash ci- pher for private key encryption.
+The public key agreement or secret key is hashed to generate a se- quence of random numbers which is used as a one-time pad.
+The ciphertext is computed by adding the one-time pad to the plaintext, and then the plaintext is recovered by subtracting the one-time pad from the ciphertext.

 	The hash cipher is unbreakable because cryptographic hash functions are non-invertible.
 Even if the hash function could be inverted it wouldn't break the cipher because there are 2^768 pre-images for